csula/cs454-winter-2016/notes/homework1.md

 ## Objectives

 * Develop a crawler application
-* Consider the issues and tradeoffs with the various crawler design
+* Consider the issues and tradeoffs with the various crawler designs

 ## Writing your Crawler